 People are well aware of the contribution that immigrants made to the Snowy River project in Gippsland many years ago but our immigration heritage goes much further back then that era.
 From European immigrants that came to farm Gippsland to the Asian immigrants that came for gold the Gippsland Immigration Park and Heritage Walk is there to celebrate them all.

 Lake Kernot is home to Kernot Hall and the Gippsland Immigration Park and Heritage Walk.
 Kernot Lake (Morwell Lake) is a focal point of things to do in Morwell and a community area for citizens and visitors to the area.

 The park is a great spot for family gatherings and days out.
 There are two covered BBQ areas with electric barbeques and picnic tables for seating.
-Green grass for kids to play on trees and trees to shelter under.

 The Immigration memorial consists of 7 walls that display the history of immigration into Gippsland in images and writing.
 The walls are depicted using four themes – ‘Departing / Arriving, Settling, Working, Achieving’.

 They feature images and names of the families who arrived in Gippsland.
 These walls sit in front of a deck sits on the edge of the lake that was designed to look like an arrivals port where the migrants arrived.

 Many people who now call Gippsland home can trace their ancestry to some of those first immigrant settlers to the Gippsland area.
 Today’s figures show only 5.6 per cent of the population were born in one of the main non-English speaking countries and 4.5 per cent of the population only speak a language other than English at home.

 The Gippsland Heritage walk located next to the Immigration Park educates all in the traditional owners of Gippsland the Gunaikurnai people.